Braden Currie: Background, career highlights, quotes

 Currie would win several more Ironman races over the ensuing years until the Pandemic forced a re-set and deep dive into his training.
 A man who loved to race, Currie had to recalibrate his motivators and figure out his drive – hard work.

-More recently, Currie has had one goal and one goal only – to win the Ironman World Championships, which he considers to be the world’s toughest race.
-He came close to achieving his dream at the postponed 2021 Champs in St George, Utah, in May 2022, when he took bronze.
+Currie has had one goal and one goal only – to win the Ironman World Championships.
+The closest he’s come to achieving his dream is at the postponed 2021 Champs in St George, Utah, in May 2022, when he took bronze.

 How old is Braden Currie?